 Blog

-Should You Name Your Estate as Your IRA Beneficiary?
+Ask the Advisor: Should You Name Your Estate as Your IRA Beneficiary?

-Many people often assume that naming heirs in their will is sufficient and that there is no need to duplicate those beneficiaries in their IRAs or in their company retirement plans.
+Many people assume that naming heirs in their will is sufficient and that there is no need to duplicate those beneficiaries in their IRAs or in their company retirement plans.
 This is far from true.
 Be sure to designate primary and contingent beneficiaries for all your retirement accounts using the proper paperwork provided by your custodian or plan administrator.
 Beneficiaries can certainly mirror your will if that is your intent.
 There are several compelling reasons for naming beneficiaries in your IRA.

 1. Probate expenses